Best Robot Lawn Mowers (2026)

 The Mammotion LUBA 3 AWD 5000 combines 360-degree LiDAR for 3D mapping, Network RTK satellite correction for plus-or-minus 1 cm positioning (no base-station antenna install required), and AI-powered dual-camera vision for real-time obstacle recognition.
 It handles lawns up to 1.25 acres (models up to 2.5 acres available) with a 15.8-inch cutting width across two six-blade discs and two 165W high-torque motors.
 All-wheel-drive conquers slopes up to 80% (38.6 degrees), tied with the new Roborock Z1 for category lead.
 Independent testing confirms centimeter-level accuracy even in partially shaded yards where pure-GPS units drift. [src1, src5, src8]

-Still the best robot mower under $1,300 for wire-free operation.
+The best robot mower value of spring 2026: a 35% sale cut the i110N to ~$849 (from $1,299), making it the standout wire-free pick for quarter-acre yards.
 RTK satellite positioning with AI-enhanced vision identifies and avoids 20+ object types; the virtual boundary system eliminates any physical markers.
 Bob Vila's testing rated it 5/5 for ease of use and performance with centimeter-level navigation accuracy.
 Setup takes approximately two hours.
 The 58 dB noise level is quieter than a normal conversation, and the i110N can create decorative lawn stripes — a feature usually reserved for premium mowers. [src1, src2]

 Husqvarna's first consumer-class wire-free model ships with an RS1 EPOS reference station and works across 0.5-acre yards with centimeter accuracy.
+The Amazon bundle (charging station, RS1 reference station, replacement blades) now sells for ~$1,800 (31% off the $2,599.99 list).
 App-guided installation has you drive the robot around your lawn setting virtual boundaries and stay-out zones — no wire trenching.
 It operates in rain, fog, and after dark, and the anti-theft alarm plus Connect app tracking are best-in-class security.
 A good pick for buyers who want Husqvarna's decade-long commercial track record without boundary-wire hassle.
 Bundle with storage hook available (B0GP91BFFB) for slight premium. [src7, src8]

 The X350 covers up to 1.5 acres — the largest capacity among consumer wire-free models tested.
 Powered by Segway's EFLS 3.0 navigation with enhanced RTK, vSLAM, and VIO technologies, it operates at twice the industry-average speed, covering 1.25 acres in 24 hours.
 The 10Ah battery provides 200 minutes of runtime with 80-minute ultra-fast recharge.
 PCWorld praised its "high-end capability at a not-so-high price" compared to similarly capable Husqvarna models.
-Spring 2026 pricing has dropped to ~$2,749 from the original $3,499 MSRP.
+Spring 2026 pricing sits at ~$2,799 (Reg. $3,499 MSRP).
 At 60 dB, quiet enough to run while neighbors enjoy their yards. [src1, src6]

 Best for Steep Slopes and Cornering: Roborock RockMow Z1 (~$2,500-$3,000 est.) — Check price